Brake Shape: A Comprehensive Guide to Precision Metal Bending

 1. Metal Thickness

-Thicker metals require more force and may call for hydraulic or CNC brakes.
-Thinner sheets can be shaped with manual brakes.
+Thicker materials require greater force and are typically shaped using hydraulic or CNC bending brakes.
+Thinner sheets can often be formed using manual brakes.

 2. Bend Radius

-The bend radius affects the strength and appearance of the final product.
-A tighter radius creates sharper bends, while wider radii produce smoother curves.
+The bend radius affects both strength and appearance.
+A tighter radius produces sharper bends, while a wider radius creates smoother, more gradual curves.

 3. Bend Angle

-Angles can vary from small degrees up to 120° or more, depending on design requirements.
+Brake shapes can range from small angle bends to 120 degrees or more, depending on design requirements.

 4. Material Type